srujankothuri/PageMaster/README.md

 - Explore suggested questions for deeper insights.
 - Adjust the summary length using the slider.

+### Live Application
+You can access PageMaster anytime at: [PageMaster App](https://pagemaster-srujan-kothuri.streamlit.app)

 Enjoy using **PageMaster** to simplify document exploration and understanding! 🚀